graezykev/ts-eslint-standard-js/steps.md

 ### Extra Tricks

+Different developers have their own default behaviour of the editor.
+For instance, in your VS Code, you press the `Tab` key may produce a real **tab** with a width of 4 spaces, while your teammates' may produce 2 spaces ...

+Under the rules of [Standard JS](https://standardjs.com/rules), the code indention of real **tab** is not allowed, instead, you need 2 space instead.

-Configure your VS Code editor, to automatically insert 2 spaces after you click the `Tab` key, instead of inserting a real `Tab`, following the rule defined by [Standard JS](https://standardjs.com/rules).
+To collaborate with your teammates better, I recommend you configure your VS Code editor to unify this behaviour. i.e., to automatically insert 2 spaces after you click the `Tab` key, instead of inserting a real **tab**, following the rule defined by [Standard JS](https://standardjs.com/rules).

 To achieve this, edit `.vscode/settings.json` to add the following 3 configurations: